 Power for the distribution shelf is normally obtained from the telephone exchange 50 volt supply.
 Should this fail the reserve battery is brought into use by the shelf Power Unit and Alarm Interface (Unit WB 1400/8B).
-Exchange fault alarms are raised though this interface should the incoming carrier fail or one of the local lines monitored by the /5A fail.
+Exchange fault alarms are raised through this interface should the incoming carrier fail or one of the local lines monitored by the /5A fail.

 The reserve batteries and their Terminating Unit WB1403 are held in the battery box underneath the cabinet.
 One battery Dry No. 100, is fitted for each Carrier Distribution Unit /4B on the shelf.

 In lightly populated areas and islands, telephone exchanges may be served by radio links in the UHF or microwave range instead of copper pairs in overhead wires or underground cables.
 It is not possible send the WB1400 carrier over radio circuits or on very long lengths of underground cables.

 To overcome this problem, the serving exchange's shelf is fitted with a Audio Feeder (Unit WB 1400/6A) in place of the fifth Local Line unit /5A.
 This produces two audio outputs suitable for transmission over long cable routes or radio circuits.

 At the dependent exchange, the normal carrier Pre-Amplifier (Unit WB 1400/2B) is replaced by a Local Oscillator / Modulator (Unit WB 1400/3A) which modulates a locally generated 72kHz carrier with the incoming audio signal which is distributed as normal by the rest of the shelf.